rohe/oidctest/docs/OIDCtesting/OPtest/web.rst

 ++++++++++++++++++

-Defines the number of test instances that the configuration server can spin off and which ports that must be used.
+Defines the number of test instances that the configuration server can spin off and which ports it can use for these.
 When all ports are taken no more test instance can be started unless a running test instance is removed.